pcmillerAcme/docs/source/new.rst

 motionBlurEnable
 ----------------

-Motion blur is one of the corenerstones of quality animations; if an object is moving quickly within a single frame, it needs to look blurry with the motion as would be expected by any image capturing device.
+Motion blur is one of the corner stones of quality animations; if an object is moving quickly within a single frame, it needs to look blurry with the motion as would be expected by any image capturing device.
 Without motion blur, animations or video have an unnatural 'crisp', or 'sharp' feel.
 And, like most quality improving features, slows down creation time substantially.
-Some cusomters prefer the crisp feel, so this setting allows for control of motion blur.
+Some customers prefer the crisp feel, so this setting allows for control of motion blur.
 Default is ``motionBlurEnable=True``, though some animations default to disabling it without an explicit override.

 .. _motionBlurSampleCount: